digicontributer/digibytejs-digibyte-core/qa/README.md

 Unix
 ----
-`python3-zmq` and `digibyte_scrypt` are required.
-On Ubuntu or Debian they can be installed via:
+The python3-zmq library is required.
+On Ubuntu or Debian it can be installed via:
 ```
 sudo apt-get install python3-zmq
-pip3 install digibyte_scrypt
 ```

 OS X
 ------
 ```
 pip3 install pyzmq
-pip3 install digibyte_scrypt
 ```

 Running tests